 It is estimated there are more than 160,000 of kayayei in Accra.

 Rahina came to Accra from the Northern Region almost 5 years ago, as there was no work for her in the North.
 Despite the back breaking labor and hardships she faces every day, she continues working in Accra to send money to her family back in the North.
 Many kayayei women have no family in the city, and without a place to stay they end up sleeping at night in the market.
 That makes them extremely vulnerable to gender- based violence, including rape and its potential consequences, such as unwanted pregnancy and unsafe abortion.

-Rahina came to Accra at a very young age from the northern region almost five years ago.
-Despite the back-breaking labor and hardships she faces every day, she continues working in Accra to send money to her family back in the north.
-Rahina lives in Accra’s largest slum, Agbobloshie, and shares one room with another ten kayayie girls.
-Agbobloshie, sometimes referred by locals as “Sodom and Gomorrah” is one of the world’s largest electronic waste burning sites and one of the most toxic.
+Rahina used to sleep in the market but later moved to Accra’s largest slum Agbogbloshie to share one room with another 10 kayayei girls.
+Agbogbloshie, sometimes referred by locals as “Sodom and Gomorrah” is one of the world’s largest electronic waste burning sites and one of the most toxic places in the world.
+Residents of Agbogbloshie face serious health threats from breathing in toxic fumes from burning e-waste.
 The slum is also a home to armed robbers, prostitutes and drug dealers where young women

 can become victims of sexual assaults.